Download Aboriginal Lands Boundary Data in Shapefile, KML, MID +15 GIS Formats Using GIS Data

 Step 4: Execute the Conversion

-Once you’ve selected your options, proceed with the conversion process.
-The MAPOG tool will accurately convert your MapInfo file into CSV format, providing a flexible text-based file that can be easily opened and analyzed in various applications.
+Once you’ve made your selections, proceed with the conversion process.
+The MAPOG tool will accurately convert your MapInfo file into MID format, enabling you to store and manage your attribute data effectively.

 Step 5: Review and Download